Relentless (Greaney novel): Plot summary

-While recovering from a freelance mission in Los Angeles, Court Gentry is tasked by his boss Matthew Hanley with apprehending former NSA computer scientist Clark Drummond.
+While recovering from a freelance operation in Los Angeles, Court Gentry is tasked by his boss Matthew Hanley with apprehending former NSA computer scientist Clark Drummond.
 Drummond had faked his death and is in hiding in Caracas, Venezuela under the protection of the local intelligence unit (SEBIN).
 Hanley had previously sent Gentry’s fellow contract agent Zack Hightower to capture Drummond, but was imprisoned by SEBIN operatives.

 Gentry tracks down Drummond, who informs him about a database-linked software application named PowerSlave, which provides information on every employee in the U.S. intelligence community with the means to identify them through facial recognition software.
 He had sent a copy of PowerSlave to a mysterious woman named Miriam, who is actually Annika Dittenhofer, a former German intelligence officer now working for private intelligence unit Shrike International Group, to surveil Iranian nationals in Berlin, Germany.
 The two are later attacked by a mercenary unit led by former special forces operative Keith Hulett (call sign Hades), who kills Drummond as Gentry barely survives.

 Hades is summoned by Sultan al-Habsi, deputy director of United Arab Emirates’s intelligence unit and Shrike Group’s sole client.
 He tasks him and his team with assassinating Iranian anti-regime operatives in Berlin using intelligence unwittingly provided by Shrike Group, as he plots a proxy war between Iran and the United States in the hopes of succeeding his ailing father, the crown prince of UAE, and to reinstate the European Union's sanctions on Iran.

 Meanwhile, CIA contract agent and Gentry’s former lover Zoya Zakharova infiltrates Shrike Group, where she is tasked by her superior Ric Ennis with monitoring Iranian nationals in Berlin.
 With Ennis aware of her identity as a former Russian foreign intelligence operative on the run, the Kremlin sends a team of her former colleagues employed by the Russian mafia, led by the skilled yet alcoholic assassin Maksim Akulov, to eliminate Zoya.

 Gentry finds out about Zoya’s mission and asks Hanley to run counter surveillance in Berlin.
 He meets with Dr. Azra Kaya, who provides him with medication.
 Gentry is picked up by security cameras as he leaves Venezuela and enters Berlin; al-Habsi tasks Hades and his team with eliminating Gentry.
 They encounter each other one night as Gentry surveils Zoya, leading to a gunfight resulting in the loss of one of Hades’s men.